Boncom99/4_in_a_line/README.md

         It is an approach of the Alpha-Beta optimizations, but, because my score() function only returns MIN, MAX, or rand(), it would be stupid to compare scores that are randomly generated.

+<h3>- MINIMAX optimization 3 (in score()):</h3>

+   the value MIN/MAX are changed, so a win in the 1st play gets higher score than a win in the 7th play. same with the lose.

 <h3>- optimized win() function:</h3>

   	 because in the "minimax optimization 1" calls the win() function for every Node created, i have optimized the win() function.